KonradFuchs/the_hydra/README.md

 This virus is harmless 🙂 If you know how to make it more annoying (for example: Task Manager can't shut it down), feel free to contact me

-(so that means Task Manager is Captain America 🤔)

 # *HAIL HYDRA!*